jacoknapp/unifi-prune/README.md

-# Prune script
+# Unifi Console Prune script
 Prune Script for the unifi database.
 Stolen off of the old unifi forum.
+This will remove all data from before X days, and any devices before X days as configured in the file.
+It will not remove any device that has custom information saved in its fields (i.e. static ips, notes, or a rename).

 This script works for me continuously, but i'm ultimately not responsible for any damage that this may cause